zkanda/zkanda.github.io/content/tech/5-installing-python-packages-directly-from-github-using-pip.md

 Recently, I needed to install a package directly from Github which I'm trying to contribute into.

-For example you have this url: `https://github.com/zkanda/lambda-uploader`
+For example, you have this url: `https://github.com/zkanda/lambda-uploader`

-What you can do is just add `git+` as prefix in the URL.
+What you can do is just add `git+` as a prefix in the URL.

 Here's how you can do it!